Smellynski/TRG-Bot/README.md

 # TRG-Bot
-Python discord bot to manage ur server
+this is a discord bot with alot of features
+Have a lot of fun with it :)